zoz-salah/My-ML-Journey/Phase-1_ML_FROM SCRATCH/TECHTREK_TASKS/README.md

 This repository contains all assignments, practice tasks, notebooks, projects, and capstone work completed during the **Tech Trek Organization** training program under the supervision of **Eng.
 Ayman Abdelnasser**.

-The purpose of this repository is to document my learning journey, track my progress, and showcase the practical skills I develop throughout the program.
+The purpose of this repository is to document my learning journey, track my progress, and showcase the practical skills i develop throughout the program.

 ---